kahfizulkifli/kahfizulkifli.github.io/_pages/about.md

 My research focuses on Computer Systems, with an emphasis on **Storage Systems, Distributed Systems, and Machine Learning Systems**.
 I have 3 years of experience in conducting systems research with [Prof. Haryadi Gunawi](https://people.cs.uchicago.edu/~haryadi/) on the intersection between machine learning and systems.

 ## News
+* Aug.
+2024: Arrived at Charlottesville to start PhD
 * Apr.
 2024: Graduated from Institut Teknologi Bandung.
 * Feb.
 2024: Accepted PhD offer at University of Virginia.
 * Dec.
 2023: I successfully defended my Bachelor's thesis!